Configurational information measure of mesonic states in 4-flavor AdS/QCD: DCE of and meson resonances

 In addition, the DCE underlying the $K_1$ meson family can be arranged with respect to the experimental mass spectrum of the $K_1$ meson states.
 Therefore the DCE of the $K_1$ meson family, listed in Table \ref{scalarmasses50}, can be plotted, instead, as a function of the squared mass of each meson state, already accessible in Table \ref{scalarmasses1}.
 The resulting data are displayed in Fig. \ref{cem11}, with an interpolation curve corresponding to a DCE-Regge trajectory of second type, given by Eq. (\ref{itq11}).

-The DCE-Regge trajectory of second type, expressing the DCE of $K_1$ meson family with respect to their respective (squared) mass spectrum, $m^2$ (GeV${}^2$), is given by within $0.001\%$ RMSD.
+The DCE-Regge trajectory of second type, expressing the DCE of $K_1$ meson family with respect to their respective (squared) mass spectrum, $m^2$ (GeV${}^2$), is given by within $0.01\%$ RMSD.

 Eqs. (\ref{itp1}) and (\ref{itq11}) are two types of DCE-Regge trajectories, encoding all the features necessary to deploy the mass spectrum of meson resonances in the $K_1$ family with $n>3$.
-When Eq. (\ref{itp1}) is taken into account, one can take values $n>3$ and read off the DCE associated with any value of $n>3$.
-Hence, one can replace the respective value of the DCE onto the left-hand side of Eq. (\ref{itq11}) and algebraically solve it, generating a technique for obtaining the mass of each resonance in the $K_1$ family $n>3$.
+When Eq. (\ref{itp1}) is taken into account, one can take values $n>3$ and read off the respective values of the DCE, replacing their respective value onto the left-hand side of Eq. (\ref{itq11}) and algebraically solve it, generating a technique for obtaining the mass of each resonance in the $K_1$ family $n>3$.
 This protocol is established just on the DCE, which represents the configurational entropy underlying the mesons in the 4-flavor AdS/QCD, and on the experimental mass spectrum of the first three states of the $K_1$ meson family in PDG \cite{pdg}.
 Therefore it is a more realistic method when compared to the 4-flavor AdS/QCD, where the mass spectrum of $K_1$ resonances can be read off the Schr\"odinger-like equation's eigenvalues.
-The DCE-based technique employs the temporal component of the energy-momentum tensor of the 4-flavor AdS/QCD to evaluate the DCE, following the steps (\ref{fou}) -- (\ref{confige}).
 Nevertheless one must emphasize that Eq. (\ref{itq11}), representing the DCE-Regge trajectory of second type which expresses the DCE of the $K_1$ meson family as a function of their respective (squared) mass spectrum, is acquired by interpolating the experimental mass spectrum of the $K_1$ meson states, also shown in Fig. \ref{cem11}.